helderjossias/myfirst-repo/README.md

 #First Project

-This is the sample containing ...
+This is the sample containing  samples of my new projects.